djhaskin987/degasolv/docs/command-reference.rst

 The ``subproc`` package system allows the user to give Degasolv package information via a subprocess (shell-out) command.
 A path to an executable on the filesystem is given via the `subproc-exe`_ option.
 For each repository specified via the `repository option`_, the subproc executable path is executed with the string given for the repository as its only argument.
 The executable is expected to print out JSON or EDN to standard output, depending on the value of the `subproc-output-format`_ option.

+The output should be a dictionary of packages listed by name.
+The value for each dictionary key should be an array of dictionaries, with each dictionary giving information about a particular package instance.
+Within each package instance dictionary, there should exist the keys ``id`` for the package name, ``version`` for its version, and ``location`` giving its location.
+Any requirements for the package instance should be listed under the ``requirements`` key according to the rules laid out in :ref:`Specifying a requirement`.

 This information will then be read into Degasolv and used to resolve dependencies.

 If the format is JSON, which is the default, the output should be of the form::